Security Articles

 What Security Insurance Coverage Do You Absolutely Need?

-But training is only one piece of the pie.
-Having the right insurance coverage for your security operation will make sure that, when those risks do happen, they don’t kill your business.
-Certain insurance coverages are an absolute necessity for your operation:
+It’s simple.
+Having the right security insurance coverage for your security operation ensures that, when security incidents do occur, they don’t harm your business.
+Certain types of security insurance coverage are an absolute necessity for your operation.

 1. General Liability Insurance